sq-int/safe-fur-dogs/README.md

 ### Description

-Safe Fur Dogs is an online database providing a way to quickly ensure that food you feed your dog or products you allow your dog to use are safe.
+Safe Fur Dogs provides a quick way to determine if a food you want to feed your dog is safe.

 ## Analytics